This post may contain affiliate links. Read the full disclosure here.

 Here are a few of my favorite artists whom I enjoy scouting out on my walks.
 Maybe you already know some of them.

-According to Aydar’s Instagram profile, he is “just a simple Parisian street artist.”
-His style, however, is far from simple.
+According to Aydar’s Instagram profile, they are “just a simple Parisian street artist.”
+Their style, however, is far from simple.
 It is characterized by black and white portraits of men and women covered in intricate designs.
 What I love most is how expressive these faces are.
 You can’t help but be drawn in, wondering what they are thinking.

 HeartCraft self-identifies as a “French urban artist,” according to his Instagram account.
 The main theme in his work, which lends him to be easily recognizable, is the recurring heart that depicts two people kissing.
 The people’s colors, genders, and sexual orientations change, but the message promoting tolerance and love remains the same.
 We are enriched by each other and our differences, no?

 How can you not love these whimsy little doodles?
 According to this interview (in French), In Love’s art was motivated by a desire to express his feelings to the woman he loves.
 He doesn’t necessarily plan out his street art, but rather writes his love messages whenever he thinks of her as he’s walking around.
 In particular, he likes the Marais, because the architecture is particularly magnificent there, and he believes that it enriches his work.

 Invader began this street art project in Paris in 1998.
 Since then, he has “invaded” many densely populated cities around the world with mosaic Space Invaders.
 This artist prefers to hide behind his pseudonym and never shows his face in order to remain completely unidentified.
 He likes to be able to visit his invasion sites without anyone recognizing him.